SultanArfeen/CloudChaser/README.md

 └── BUILD.md              # Detailed build guide
 ```

+## Accuracy & Limitations

+The system achieves **>90% accuracy** for Cloud Type Detection and **75% accuracy** for Rain Prediction using the on-device MobileNetV3 model.

+> **Note:** As a vision-based system, inference relies on optical clarity.
+Performance is optimal in daylight and may degrade in low-light conditions, at night, or when the horizon is significantly obstructed.

 ## Dataset

 The app uses the **Clouds-1500** dataset from UFSC (Federal University of Santa Catarina):